joshnuss/svelte-reactive-timer/README.md

-// the status of the timer "running", "paused" or "stopped" timer.status timer.isRunning // true when status=running
-timer.isStopped // true when status=stopped
-timer.isPaused // true when status=paused
+// the status of the timer "running", "paused" or "stopped" timer.status timer.isRunning // true when status is running timer.isStopped // true when status is stopped timer.isPaused // true when status is paused

 // the current time
 // can be used as a clock